apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/SHOW CREATE ROUTINE LOAD.md

 	The kafka partition and offset in the result show the currently consumed partition and the corresponding offset to be consumed.

-    grammar：
+    grammar:
         SHOW [ALL] CREATE ROUTINE LOAD for load_name;

-    Description：
+    Description:
-       `ALL`: optional，Is for getting all jobs, including history jobs `load_name`: routine load name
+       `ALL`: optional,Is for getting all jobs, including history jobs `load_name`: routine load name

 ## example